OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: Evaluation

 Lastly, we evaluate how well our architecture can generalize to unseen tasks by pre-training on a mixed multi-sensory training dataset.

-\heading{Multi-sensory pretraining.} We construct a pretraining corpus of 800 demonstration episodes: 200 episodes for each of three sensor-modality tasks (a total of 600) and 200 episodes for generic pick-and-place with everyday objects.
+\heading{Multi-sensory pretraining.} We construct a pretraining corpus of 800 demonstration episodes: 200 episodes for each of three sensor-modality tasks (total 600) and 200 episodes for generic pick-and-place with everyday objects.

 We pre-train our \name{} model with the mixed dataset, then test the performance after performing few-shot learning with only 25 demonstration episodes of performing unseen tasks (matching common RGB-only VLA testing practice).
-We induce distribution shifts in object identity and materials on the basis of tasks shown in \figref{fig:eval-task-examples}): (1) swap the drink type, (2) replace cardboard with foam boxes, and (3) substitute T-shirts with towels.
+We induce distribution shifts in object identity and materials based on tasks shown in \figref{fig:eval-task-examples}): (1) swap the drink type, (2) replace cardboard with foam boxes, and (3) substitute T-shirts with towels.
 The object locations are randomized within the feasible workspace of the robot arm and towels are randomly folded.

-\heading{Baselines.} To show the effectiveness, we implement two baselines: (1) \textbf{VLA-Base} — no multi-sensory pretraining, using the same \name{} model architecture with RGB-only model (SmolVLA) as backbone weights, finetuned on the 25 demonstrations.
+\heading{Baselines.} To show the effectiveness, we implement two \majorEdit{ablation} baselines: (1) \textbf{\name{}-Base} — no multi-sensory pretraining, using \name{} model architecture with SmolVLA backbone weights, finetuned on the 25 demonstrations.
 (2) \textbf{Pretrained VLA-RAW} — \name{} model pretrained on the same 800 episodes but feed raw sensor heatmaps/images directly (no segmentation/overlay), then perform the same 25-shot adaptation.
 Our method, \name{}, uses the identical pretraining and few-shot protocols but with sensor-masked images as input.
 To compare different methods in more detail, we decompose each task into two stages: \textbf{Stage\,1} (select the correct target to interact with) and \textbf{Stage\,2} (complete the subsequent manipulation).
-We report stage-wise success rates and scores (\tabref{tab:per_step_SR}), and overall task successful rate (\figref{fig:eval-SR_gen_type}).
+We report stage-wise success rates and scores (\tabref{tab:per_step_SR}), and overall task success rate (\figref{fig:eval-SR_gen_type}).